rory-bedford/antelop-docs/docs/source/python/run.rst

 Analysis framework
 ==================

-Antelope provides a custom framework for writing and running analysis functions on your database.
+Antelop provides a custom framework for writing and running analysis functions on your database.
 Features this framework provides include automated running on different database keys, tight integration with the gui, and tools to aid reproducibility of a function run.
 We also provide a comprehensive standard library of common analyses.

 Running analysis functions
 --------------------------